COOK AND BUXTON REMAIN AT SPEEDWORKS

 Despite only joining the grid midway through the previous campaign, Buxton displayed a level of racecraft usually reserved for rookies with more experience.
 From the first round at Croft where he was still dipping toes and catching the tail end of the field he was wheel-to-wheel with established names by the end of the year.

-Reflecting on his progression, Buxton is eager to turn that early potential into a season-long campaign of results:“I’m really pleased to be continuing with the team for 2026,” Buxton remarked.
+Reflecting on his progression, Buxton is eager to turn that early potential into a season-long campaign of results:“I’m really pleased to be continuing with the team for 2026,” Buxton stated.
 “Joining the BTCC midway through last year was a huge learning experience, and scoring points in my debut season gave me a lot of confidence.
 Now that I know the car, the team and the championship, the goal is to keep building and aim for regular points finishes.
 The level in the BTCC is incredibly high, but I feel I’ve laid solid foundations, and I’m fully focused on making the most of this opportunity.
 The support from Speedworks Motorsport has been fantastic, and I’m determined to repay that faith with strong, consistent performances throughout the season.”

 “We’re absolutely delighted to confirm Josh and Max as our driver line-up for 2026 in our two Toyota Corolla GR Sport cars,” Dick stated.
 “Josh needs little introduction.
 He’s a proven winner in the BTCC and demonstrated that perfectly by taking victory in the final race of 2025 with us.
 He will undoubtedly be one to watch this season, and his experience will be a huge asset as we push for consistent podiums and race wins.
 Max showed tremendous potential last season and proved that he belongs at this level.
 With a full season ahead of him and continuity within the team, we expect him to take another significant step forward.”